Wikpi/Eigen-State-Simulations/README.md

 - **Compare numerical results** against known analytic values (where available).
 - **Explore parameter dependence** (well depth, oscillator frequency, Morse parameter λ).

+- Main project:
+  Harmonic Oscialltor Potential
+  (The other projects were also implemented to some degree)

 ## Structure

 1. **`simulations/`**